Sorcerous Stabber Orphen: Anime

 The new series premiered from January 7 to March 31, 2020, on AT-X, BS Fuji, Tokyo MX, and Wowow.
 The new series is animated by Studio Deen and directed by Takayuki Hamana, with Reiko Yoshida handling series composition, and Takahiko Yoshida designing the characters.
 Showtaro Morikubo reprised his role as Orphen, while the rest of the characters had new voice actors.
 Funimation licensed the show outside of Asia.
 An English dub premiered January 21, 2020.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 It ran for 13 episodes, with an unaired episode bundled with the series' second Blu-ray volume on 8 May 2020.

 A second season of the 2020 remake was announced with the title of Sorcerous Stabber Orphen: Battle of Kimluck.
 It aired from January 20 to March 31, 2021.
 Funimation licensed the second season and streamed it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 The English dub launched on its service June 9, 2021.

 A third season was announced on September 26, 2022, titled Sorcerous Stabber Orphen: Chaos in Urbanrama.
 Kenji Konuta is replacing Reiko Yoshida as the scriptwriter.
-It premiered on January 18, 2023.
+It aired from January 18 to April 5, 2023.
 The opening theme song is "Hysteric Caravan" by Showtaro Morikubo, while the ending theme song is "Fantastic Partner" (ファンタジック・パートナー, Fantajikku Pātonā) by Mai Fuchigami.

+A fourth season was announced on January 9, 2023, titled Sorcerous Stabber Orphen: Doom of Dragon's Sanctuary.
+The opening theme is "Motive Rain" by Showtaro Morikubo, while the ending is "Shūen no Destiny" by Mai Fuchigami.
+It aired from April 12 to June 28, 2023.